angelina124/cinnamon/README.md

 This is a basic project that I'm picking up for funsies during the break.
 Basically, the point of this project is to create a bossier life-coach version of Jarvis.

+## About
+After the user speaks, the NLP predicts their intent which can either be 'anger' 'fear', 'goodbye', 'greeting', 'joy', 'love', 'sadness', 'surprise', or 'thanks'.

 ## Project Setup
 DISCLAIMER: Because of an issue with the way tensorflow's keras saves and loads models from h5 files, I had to modify the keras package's source code.
 This issue